jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise2.md

    app = FastAPI()
    ```

    > **load_dotenv():** This function loads the environment variables from a .env file into the Python environment.
-It ensures that sensitive information like API keys and database credentials are stored securely and can be accessed within the app.
+It ensures that sensitive information like API keys and database credentials is stored securely and can be accessed within the app.

    > **init_tracing():** Initializes the tracing system for monitoring and debugging, ensuring that requests and interactions can be traced across services.